AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/connecting-to-legacy-versions/step-3-of-3-connect-2015.md

    >
    >* If your Marketo was provisioned prior to October 2020, Client ID and Secret are optional fields.
 Otherwise, they're mandatory.
 Obtaining this information will depend on what version of MSD you're using.
    >* The Username in Marketo must match the User Name for the sync user in CRM.
 The format can be `user@domain.com` or DOMAIN\user.
-   >* If you don't know the URL, [learn how to find it here](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/view-the-organization-service-url.md).
+   >* If you don't know the URL, [learn how to find it here](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/view-the-organization-service-url.md){target="_blank"}.

    >[!TIP]
    >
    >Don't know the URL?
-We will show you how to find your [Dynamics Organization Service URL](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/view-the-organization-service-url.md) here.
+We will show you how to find your [Dynamics Organization Service URL](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/view-the-organization-service-url.md){target="_blank"} here.

 ## Select Fields to Sync {#select-fields-to-sync}

-1. Click **Edit** in **Step 2: Select Fields to Sync**.
+1. Click **[!UICONTROL Edit]** in **[!UICONTROL Select Fields to Sync]**.

    ![](assets/image2015-3-16-9-51-28.png)

 1. Select the fields that you want to sync to Marketo, so they will be pre-selected.
-Click **Save**.
+Click **[!UICONTROL Save]**.

    ![](assets/image2016-8-25-15-3a14-3a28.png)

 >[!NOTE]
 >
 >Marketo stores a reference to the fields to sync.
-If you delete a field in Dynamics, we recommended doing so with the [sync disabled](/help/marketo/product-docs/crm-sync/salesforce-sync/enable-disable-the-salesforce-sync.md).
-Then refresh the schema in Marketo by editing and saving the [Select Fields to Sync](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-field-sync/editing-fields-to-sync-before-deleting-them-in-dynamics.md).
+If you delete a field in Dynamics, we recommended doing so with the [sync disabled](/help/marketo/product-docs/crm-sync/salesforce-sync/enable-disable-the-salesforce-sync.md){target="_blank"}.
+Then refresh the schema in Marketo by editing and saving the [Select Fields to Sync](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-field-sync/editing-fields-to-sync-before-deleting-them-in-dynamics.md){target="_blank"}.

 ## Sync Fields for a Custom Filter {#sync-fields-for-a-custom-filter}

 If you've created a custom filter, be sure to go in and select the new fields to be synced with Marketo.

-1. Go to Admin and select **Microsoft Dynamics**.
+1. Go to Admin and select **[!UICONTROL Microsoft Dynamics]**.

    ![](assets/image2015-10-9-9-3a50-3a9.png)

-1. Click **Edit** on Field Sync Details.
+1. Click **[!UICONTROL Edit]** on Field Sync Details.

    ![](assets/image2015-10-9-9-3a52-3a23.png)

 1. Scroll down to the field and check it.
 The actual name must be new_synctomkto but the Display Name can be anything.
-Click **Save**.
+Click **[!UICONTROL Save]**.

    ![](assets/image2016-8-25-15-3a15-3a35.png)

 ## Enable Sync {#enable-sync}

-1. Click **Edit** in **Step 3: Enable Sync**.
+1. Click **[!UICONTROL Edit]** in **[!UICONTROL Enable Sync]**.

    ![](assets/image2015-3-16-9-52-2.png)